AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

     ![Policy Selection](/help/forms/assets/save-form-as-draft-enable-policy.png)

 1. Click **[!UICONTROL Done]**.
-1. Now, re-open the AEM Sites page in the authoring mode.
+1. Now re-open the AEM Sites page in the authoring mode.
 1. Locate the section within the page editor that allows you to add the Forms Portal component.
 1. Click the **Add** icon.
 The icon is a plus sign (+) that signifies the option to add new components.